-Those who graduate from the HRC M.A. program enter a wide-variety of careers and have a strong placement rate, including positions at the World Health Organization, UNICEF, Centers for Disease Control and Prevention and state and local governmental and non-profit positions.
+Those who graduate from the HRC M.A. program enter a wide variety of careers and have a strong placement rate, including positions at the World Health Organization, UNICEF, Centers for Disease Control and Prevention, nonprofits and state and local governments.
 If interested, our students have had great success in applying to Ph.D. programs across the United States.

 Questions?
 Additional information about the Masters in Health and Risk Communication Program may be obtained from:

-Director, Master's of Health and Risk Communication Program
+Director of the Health and Risk Communication Masters

 Academic Programs Coordinator